 This course covers basic MRI history, instrumentation, safety, positioning, equipment, coils and an overview of the department.
 Also included are basic pharmacology, venipuncture and intravenous contrast media administration.

-Prerequisite: Acceptance into the MRI clinical program.
+Prerequisite: MEDI 201 or RADT 201, and acceptance into the MRI clinical program.

 Offered: Spring.